cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 .. ifnotslides::

-   We refer to a Cylc workflow as a :term:`Cylc suite`.
-A Cylc suite is a directory containing a :cylc:conf:`flow.cylc` file.
+   We refer to a Cylc workflow as a :term:`Cylc workflow`.
+A Cylc workflow is a directory containing a :cylc:conf:`flow.cylc` file.
 This configuration file is where we define our workflow.
 The :cylc:conf:`flow.cylc` file uses a nested `INI`_-based
    format:

 .. ifslides::

-   * Cylc workflow == Cylc suite
+   * Cylc workflow == Cylc workflow
-   * Cylc suite is a directory containing a :cylc:conf:`flow.cylc` file
+   * Cylc workflow is a directory containing a :cylc:conf:`flow.cylc` file
    * The :cylc:conf:`flow.cylc` file is written in a nested `INI`_-based format

 .. ifnotslides::